Building Bridges Through Business

 Pioneers may fill key administrative roles.
 They may put their skills in management, bookkeeping, IT and more to work in positions that make everyone else’s work possible.
 These faithful servants keep operations all over the world afloat.

 Some Pioneers start off with business plans and years of related experience.
 Others, though, are just getting started.
-Either way, we can help navigate through starting and operating a business and finding job opportunities amongst the least reached.
+Either way, we can help navigate through starting and operating a business and finding job opportunities among the least reached.

 Switching to Business

-Steve and Sarah worked amongst a refugee and immigrant population volunteering as English teachers and helping them resettle.
-They hope to see a disciple-making movement emerge amongst those they serve.
+Steve and Sarah worked among a refugee and immigrant population volunteering as English teachers and helping them resettle.
+They hope to see a disciple-making movement emerge among those they serve.
 Sarah was able to quickly connect with the women as they had much in common, starting with motherhood.
 Most of those who attended the English classes were women.
 Steve, however, was having a hard time making inroads with the men because they were out working or looking for jobs.
 Even when he was able to spend time with men at the local stores they frequented, they were often suspicious of him because he didn’t have a clear reason to be there.

 Then Steve asked the men at the shop a simple question.
 “What do you miss most from home?”
 They talked about this question for hours, and many of their stories were related to a particular food item that was important to them.
 So Steve researched a way to find it and get it shipped to his city.
 He brought it to the corner store and it sold out in 24 hours!
 Steve’s reputation changed overnight.
 He was the guy who brought them a treasured piece of home.